 - Utilizing Data For Effective Sales Leadership with the Head of Sales Operations & Enablement of Carousell

 Traits of a Good Salesperson | Key Traits of Successful Salespeople

-Wisdom – You have a way of looking at things and a perspective that your customers value.
+You have a way of looking at things and a perspective that your customers value.

 A desirable personal trait of good salespeople is passion; you have to love supporting customers and approach sales with excitement and energy.

-Traits of a Bad Salesperson
+Traits of a Bad Salesperson | Good vs Bad Salespeople

 Don’t just focus on your product by reeling off its features and benefits because no one likes to be interrupted or feel like someone isn’t listening; it’s rude.
-So, please slow down and give your customer time to express needs and wants.
-If you listen carefully, they will tell you the key to closing the deal.
+So, please slow down and give your customer time to express their needs and wants.
+Truly, If you listen carefully, they will tell you the key to closing the deal.

-Rude – Never confuse being confident and assertive with being disrespectful.
+Never confuse being confident and assertive with being disrespectful.
 Respect everyone you speak with: from the person who answers the phone and up.
 You never know who might become an advocate for the solution you are selling.

-Gives Up Easily – Don’t give up.
+Don’t give up.
 Sales is a numbers game.
 Get out there, and sell with passion, even if you feel dejected.
 You never know who will say, ”Yes.”